-At this level there are a number of established methods, techniques, and Standard Operating Procedures, which may apply to a work situation or an incident.
+At this level there are a number of established methods, techniques, and other relevant procedures, which may apply to a work situation or an incident.

 Employees at this level must function within these established protocols but must also exercise discretion as to determining which matters should be referred to a supervisor for direction.